TommyWabg/switch2-controllers-windows10-11/README.md

 5. Use the app's settings panel at the bottom to configure your preferred layout, gyro sensitivity, and custom mappings.

 ## Important Setting for Steam Users:
-Because this app emulates an Xbox 360 controller, Steam Input might try to "help" by applying its own layout overrides, which can double-swap your buttons and mess up your in-game controls!
+Because this app emulates both Xbox360 and PS4 controllers, Steam Input might try to "help" by applying its own layout overrides, which can double-swap your buttons and mess up your in-game controls!
 **To ensure your layout stays consistent:**
 1. Go to **Steam** > **Settings** > **Controller** > **Show Advanced Settings**.
 2. Make sure "**Enable Steam Input for Xbox controllers**" is turned **ON**.